danc256/retropc-cracks/tsr/README.md

 ### Commander Keen (Episode 4?)

 I'm surprised I put so little information in this.
 Since it runs KEEN4E.EXE I'm assuming episode 4.

+## MICROBRK.ASM

+### Helper program to defeat Microprose anti-debugger protection

+This was a TSR not a loader.
+During initialization you can see it would preserve the original values of INT 0x00 - 0x03 in 'Vectors' then hook the disk interrupt (0x13) looking for certain conditions.
+When those conditions were met, the interrupt handler would restore the first four vector's original values, re-enabling the debugger.
+I thought it required a keypress to restore the data.
+I guess it just looks for certain conditions.
+Anyway, this is moot with DOSBOX's integrated debugger.